drywaters/anthology/README.md

 The dev server runs on `http://localhost:4200` and proxies requests directly to the API URL specified in the meta tag.
 To point at a different backend, update the meta tag in `web/src/index.html` (for local overrides you can edit it before serving).

 When you first load the app you will be redirected to the login screen.
-Paste the same value you configured for `API_TOKEN` on the API server and the Angular client will persist it in `localStorage` for subsequent visits.
+Paste the same value you configured for `API_TOKEN` on the API server and the Angular client will call `/api/session` to mint an HttpOnly cookie.
 Use the “Log out” button in the toolbar to clear it at any time.

 ### Testing and linting